Rectenna

 A rectenna (rectifying antenna) is a special type of receiving antenna that is used for converting electromagnetic energy into direct current (DC) electricity.
 They are used in wireless power transmission systems that transmit power by radio waves.
-A simple rectenna element consists of a dipole antenna with an RF diode connected across the dipole elements.
+A simple rectenna element consists of a dipole antenna with a diode connected across the dipole elements.
 The diode rectifies the AC induced in the antenna by the microwaves, to produce DC power, which powers a load connected across the diode.
 Schottky diodes are usually used because they have the lowest voltage drop and highest speed and therefore have the lowest power losses due to conduction and switching.
-Large rectennas consist of an array of many power receiving elements such as dipole antennas.
+Large rectennas consist of arrays of many power receiving elements such as dipole antennas.

 Power beaming applications

 The invention of the rectenna in the 1960s made long distance wireless power transmission feasible.
 The rectenna was invented in 1964 and patented in 1969 by US electrical engineer William C. Brown, who demonstrated it with a model helicopter powered by microwaves transmitted from the ground, received by an attached rectenna.
 Since the 1970s, one of the major motivations for rectenna research has been to develop a receiving antenna for proposed solar power satellites, which would harvest energy from sunlight in space with solar cells and beam it down to Earth as microwaves to huge rectenna arrays.
 A proposed military application is to power drone reconnaissance aircraft with microwaves beamed from the ground, allowing them to stay aloft for long periods.

 In recent years, interest has turned to using rectennas as power sources for small wireless microelectronic devices.
 The largest current use of rectennas is in RFID tags, proximity cards and contactless smart cards, which contain an integrated circuit (IC) which is powered by a small rectenna element.
 When the device is brought near an electronic reader unit, radio waves from the reader are received by the rectenna, powering up the IC, which transmits its data back to the reader.